 - Perseverance, persistence, patience, and prayer are the 4 P’s that will get you published.
 “You won’t always get answers to your questions (“Why was my manuscript rejected after an editor said she loved it?
 Will I ever get published?”),” says best-selling author Dugoni.
 “At some point you just have to put it in someone else’s hands and let go.”

+Have you attended a writers conference — and what did you learn?
 If you have any questions or tips for a successful writers conference, please share below!